 Rangers’ administrative responsibilities include delegating visitors to campground sites and staffing workplace projects.

 Also, they manage seasonal and lower-level staff, providing training and performance evaluations.
 Rangers also write files and maintain reports on park operations and enforcement activities.

 Helps in managing some visitor centers and other facilities, and they consult with staff to schedule schedules and topics for the park’s programs.

 Most rangers start out as cadets under experienced rangers, where they learn the basics of law enforcement, public relations, and visitor service.

-Cadets who complete advance training for law enforcement, public safety, interpretation and resource management at Park Ranger.
+Cadets who complete advanced training for law enforcement, public safety, interpretation, and resource management at Park Ranger.

 The Rangers may then be able to become supervisory rangers, who oversee the staff and activities.

 Rangers can specialize in such areas as river rafting, navigational enforcement, environmental education, or camping.